UCL/ba-ebdp-toolkit/data_loading.md

 ## Ingesting Overture data

 Upload overture network data (nodes and edges) using the `ingest_networks.py` script.
-Pass the `--drop` flag if you want to drop and therefore replace existing tables.
+Pass the `--drop` flag to drop and therefore replace existing tables.
 The loading scripts will otherwise track which boundary extents are loaded and will resume if interrupted.
 The tables will be uploaded to the `overture` schema.

 ```bash
 python -m src.data.ingest_overture_networks 'temp/eu_nodes.gpkg' 'temp/eu_edges.gpkg'